Qaradağ Lökbatan FK: History

-Management and coaches

-In September 2024, the club's previous head coach, Azar Hashimov, was dismissed, and Amit Guluzade was appointed to the position.
+Qaradağ was eliminated from Azerbaijan First League at the end of the 2024-25 season after coming in last place.

-In July 2025, the head coach position was assigned to Kamal Guliyev.
+In July 2025, the head coach position was assigned to Kamal Guliyev and the club began playing in Azerbaijan Second League.
 In August of the same year, the club parted ways with him, and Gazanfar Abbasov was appointed as the team's head coach.
+Amit Guluzade returned as the head coach for the 2026/27 season in Azerbaijan Second League.